mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 [Orlen Charge Android app](https://play.google.com/store/apps/details?id=pl.orlen.charge), or you can charge via the
 [Orlen Charge](https://orlencharge.orlen.pl/#/portal/locations) web page.
-The prices are expensive: 0,45€ per kWh on DC, with additional time-based penalty when charging more than 45 minutes.
+The prices are a bit expensive: 0,45€ per kWh on DC, with additional time-based penalty when charging more than 45 minutes.

 Surprisingly [Fortum Charge&Drive](https://map.chargedrive.com/en/) has a charger